LMQFormer: A Laplace-Prior-Guided Mask Query Transformer for Lightweight Snow Removal: Network Design

 \subsection{Laplace-VQVAE}

-We design a VQVAE-based \cite{van2017neural} lightweight sub-network called Laplace-VQVAE to generate the coarse mask.
+In our network, we use the VQVAE-based \cite{van2017neural} design instead of VAE-based network which is mainly due to the lightweight property of VQVAE.
+Based on this, we design a lightweight sub-network called Laplace-VQVAE to generate the coarse mask.
 As shown in Fig. \ref{Figure5}, we obtain gray images and then filtered by Laplace operator.
 Then, we design three downsample layers to obtain multi-scale features and introduce Codebook at two low scales to represent the coarse mask for latent code $z$.
 We directly hop features at one high scale to compensate for the loss of mask information during downsampling.
 Spatial Attention Convolution Module (SACM) is designed to preserve important spatial information of snow.
+We inherit the lightweight inspiration from \cite{zamir2021multi} to reduce parameters, and utilize spatial attention from \cite{woo2018cbam} and different convolution kernels to improve performance.
 Finally, we get the coarse mask $I_{\rm prior}$ as $I_{\rm cmask}$.
-Based on this design, our Laplace-VQVAE has only 160K parameters with 24 channels.
+Based on this design, our Laplace-VQVAE has only 157K parameters with 24 channels.

 VAE \cite{2014Auto} learns the latent variable $z$ through Evidence Lower Bound (ELBO):

 where $p(z)$ and $q(z \!\mid\!
 I_{\rm snow})$ are prior and posterior probabilities of $z$, respectively.
 VQVAE introduces the Codebook of embedding table to generate the vector $z_q$.
 It replaces the output of encoder $z_e$ with its nearest embedding in the table.
 Through this operation, the original probability distribution of $q(z \!\mid\!
 I_{\rm snow})$ becomes into a $K_d$-dimensional one-hot form, which corresponds to the probability of the embedding table in Codebook.
 Then $D_{KL}$ term becomes a constant: The Codebook optimization goal can be expressed as: